Recent advances in hole-spin qubits: General description of hole-spin qubits

-One way to understand this difference is from the symmetry properties of the $\alpha_R$ term in Eq.~(\ref{Hsoc}), which was derived assuming approximate invariance upon rotations around $z$.
-In 2D, since the pseudospin of Eq.~(\ref{Hsoc}) corresponds to $J_z =\pm 3/2$, a rotation of the coordinates by an angle $\theta$ around the $z$-axis is actually represented by $e^{i (3\theta/2) \sigma_z}$ in spin space, i.e., it is an effective $3\theta$ rotation.
-Therefore, a term of type $\pi_+^3 \sigma_-$ is allowed by rotational invariance, while terms linear in momentum, like $\pi_+\sigma_-$, are not.
-The additional confinement along $y$, however, makes the argument for a cubic dependence invalid, allowing for a strong linear Rashba term to appear in nanowires.
-Another simple example which illustrates the appearance of a linear term in 1D considers a potential $V(y,z)=V_s(z)+V_w(y)$, where the vertical confinement along $z$ is much stronger than the confinement in the lateral direction, thus justifying the use of an effective 2D Hamiltonian.
+Another simple calculation which illustrates the appearance of a linear term in 1D considers a potential $V(y,z)=V_s(z)+V_w(y)$, where the vertical confinement along $z$ is much stronger than the confinement in the lateral direction, thus justifying the use of an effective 2D Hamiltonian.
 To first approximation, neglecting spin-orbit interactions and taking ${\bf B}=0$, the lowest 1D subbands are spin degenerate and have orbital wavefuction $\propto \psi_0(y) e^{ik_x x}$, where $\psi_0(y) $ is determined by $V_w(y)$ and by the in-plane effective mass.
 Using the Rashba spin-orbit coupling as described in Eq.~(\ref{Hsoc}), we obtain an effective 1D Hamiltonian by computing expectation values with respect to the wavefunction along $y$ (note that $\bra{\psi_0} p_y\ket{\psi_0} =\bra{\psi_0} p_y^3 \ket{\psi_0}=0$, since $\ket{\psi_0}$ is a bound state):

 where we only show the linear term, which dominates at small values of $k_x$.
 Including the cubic terms predicts a crossing point at larger $k_x$, which has experimental consequences in transport \cite{Chesi11}.
 The above simple argument shows explicitly how the lateral confinement along $y$ changes the dependence on momentum from cubic (in 2D) to linear (in 1D).
 Equation~(\ref{Hsoc1D}) also indicates that the spin-orbit splitting grows for a tighter confinement along $y$, due to the increase of $\bra{\psi_0} p_y^2\ket{\psi_0} $.
 For actual nanowires, where the confinement energies along $z$ and $y$ are roughly equivalent, this simple approach is not applicable.
 Explicit calculations based on realistic geometries were carried on in detail, finding a `direct Rashba' spin-orbit interaction linear in momentum which can be extremely large \cite{Kloeffel_PRB2011,KloeffelPRB2018}.
 For nanowires based on Ge and Si, the theoretical spin-orbit coupling energies can reach the meV scale.
 As we will discuss in Sec.~\ref{sec:nanowires}, results from experiments in Ge/Si core/shell and hut-wire nanowires corroborate these theoretical predictions of a large spin-orbit coupling.
 In the literature, a spin-orbit coupling linear in momentum, e.g., with a dependence $\alpha_{\rm so} p_x \sigma_y$ as in Eq.~(\ref{Hsoc1D}), is often charachterized through the spin-orbit length $\lambda_{\rm so}= \hbar/m^*\alpha_{\rm so}$, where $m^*$ is the effective mass.